sesave/aws-node-rest-api/README.md

 This repository contains a serverless CRUD (Create, Read, Update) API implemented using Node.js.
 The API is designed to provide a lightweight and scalable solution for managing data resources without the need to manage server infrastructure.

+## Getting Started
+- Clone this repository
+- Install dependencies: npm install
+- Configure your AWS credentials: serverless config credentials --provider aws --key YOUR_KEY --secret YOUR_SECRET
+- Customize the API configuration in serverless.yml to fit your requirements.
+- Deploy the API: sls deploy --verbose
+- Access and test your CRUD API endpoints.
+- Configure your dynamo arn on the yml.

+### Prerequisites
+- Yarn installed locally
+- AWS account for deployment (update credentials in configuration)
+- Serverless Framework installed globally (npm install -g serverless)

 ## Features
 - Serverless Architecture: The API is built using serverless technologies, leveraging the power of cloud computing without the overhead of managing servers.